giannetti/TEI-Close-Reading/readme.md

 Go to <https://github.com/giannetti/TEI-Close-Reading> and download the whole repository, including:

+-  pdfs/
 -  common-mistakes.md
--  pdfs/
 -  README.md
 -  rulwsb_style.xsl
 -  rulwsb.sch
 -  singlestyle.xsl
 -  singletemplate.xml
--  voorhees_john-b.xml [this is a sample encoding]
+-  rucore00000002350.xml [this is a sample encoding]

 Double click (Mac) or right-click (PC) to expand the contents of the zip folder.